Post-Acute Withdrawal Syndrome (PAWS)

 What is post-acute withdrawal syndrome?

-When an individual with substance use disorder (SUD) seeks addiction treatment, stopping substance use, they experience acute withdrawal symptoms.
+When an individual with substance use disorder (SUD) seeks addiction treatment, and stopping substance use, they experience acute withdrawal symptoms.
 This initial withdrawal phase encompasses physical manifestations, such as nausea, headaches, chills, and psychological symptoms, such as anxiety, low mood, and cravings.

 Post-acute withdrawal syndrome is more common for people in benzodiazepine recovery, though withdrawing from other substances can trigger PAWS symptoms as well.

 Additionally, though there is a growing body of literature and anecdotal evidence surrounding PAWS, the syndrome’s existence has not been proven scientifically.
+Most of the existing literature focuses on alcohol withdrawal.

 When and why does post-acute withdrawal syndrome occur?

 Protracted withdrawal appears after the initial stage of acute withdrawal, which varies depending on how long each substance stays in the system.
 Cannabis (marijuana) has the shortest acute withdrawal timeframe, typically five days, while alcohol acute withdrawal symptoms last 5-7 days.
-The acute phase of opioid withdrawal may be experienced for 4-10 days, though methadone withdrawal may prolong for 14-21 days.
+The acute phase of opioid withdrawal may be experienced for 4-10 days, though methadone withdrawal may last 14-21 days.

 The common symptoms of PAWS